Dallas Truck Accident Lawyer

 Drivers and vehicle passengers have a right to be protected against negligent truck drivers who endanger human safety by making careless or reckless decisions on the road.
 Sadly, our Dallas trucking injury lawyers have seen countless claims where an innocent person was hurt or lost their life on a Texas highway because of a negligent trucker’s actions behind the wheel.
 Backed by decades of experience fighting for compensation on behalf of injured drivers and passengers throughout the Dallas metropolitan areas, our knowledgeable legal team knows what types of details to probe for when handling these complex cases.
 We will develop a negotiation or litigation strategy best suited to your family’s interests, then aggressively apply that strategy using our firm’s full resources, always keeping you up-to-date on the progress of your claim.

-If you or one your family members was injured in a truck accident in Dallas or any of the surrounding communities, call Queenan Law immediately at (817) 476-1797 for a confidential legal consultation.
+If you or one your family members was injured in a truck accident in Dallas or any of the surrounding communities, call the Dallas personal injury lawyers at The Queenan Law Firm immediately at (817) 476-1797 for a confidential legal consultation.
 Depending on what caused the crash or collision, you may be able to get compensated for current and anticipated medical bills, lost income, future earnings losses, and other expenses.